I am curious about this wonderful word 'inspiration'. What it means. Where it comes from. How do you get it?

 I work full time.
 I have responsibilities.
 Not to say others don’t, but some of us deal with it differently to others.
 I get home from a long day at the office and my brain is fried.
 It is full of stuff.
 Days are not long enough to be able to do it all.
 It is often a case of getting home (regularly late), getting dinner organised and then sitting in front of the box, zone out, and do nothing at all (purely out of exhaustion).

 Let us not forget social media – it takes time, sometimes way too much of it.
-Don’t get me wrong, I love social media, I get to see what all my wonderful friends are up to, however, it drains time away from somewhere mystical, like a time sucking demon.
+Don’t get me wrong, I love social media, I get to see what all my wonderful friends and family are up to, however, it drains time away from somewhere mystical, like a time sucking demon.
 (I wanted to say succubus, but that is a completely different genre of demon…)

 Moreover, weekends are not nearly long enough.